microsoft/SymCrypt/README.md

 - Provide high assurance in the proper functionality of the library.

 # Build and Test
-SymCrypt can be compiled with CMake >= 2.8.9 and Visual Studio 2019 (with Windows 10 SDK version 18362) on Windows or gcc 7.4.0 on Linux.
+SymCrypt can be compiled with CMake >= 3.0.0 and Visual Studio 2019 (with Windows 10 SDK version 18362) on Windows or gcc 7.4.0 or clang 10.0.0 on Linux.
 Note that CMake ships with Visual Studio 2019.

+Python3 is also required for translation of SymCryptAsm, and for building the SymCrypt module with integrity check.
+The integrity check additionally requires pip and pyelftools: `pip install -r ./scripts/requirements.txt`

 1. Optionally use CMake from Visual Studio `$env:PATH="C:\Program Files (x86)\Microsoft Visual Studio\2019\Enterprise\Common7\IDE\CommonExtensions\Microsoft\CMake\CMake\bin\;${env:PATH}"`
 2. For Microsoft employees building the library internally, to include msbignum and RSA32 implementation benchmarks in the unit tests: